 Possibly Effective for

-- Treating osteoporosis (bone loss).
-Fluoride taken by mouth continuously or cyclically (three months on, one month off) might increase bone mineral density, which is an indicator of bone strength.
-Fluoride seems to work better for improving bone strength in older women when combined with hormone replacement therapy.
-However, it’s not clear whether taking fluoride actually reduces the chance of weak bones breaking.
+- Osteoporosis (bone loss).
+Fluoride taken by mouth, either every day or cyclically (some months on and then some months off) might increase bone mineral density, which is an indicator of bone strength.
+Fluoride seems to work better for improving bone density in older women when combined with hormone replacement therapy.
+However, it's not clear whether taking fluoride actually reduces the chance of weak bones breaking.
+There are better medications to use for bone loss for most people.

 Insufficient Evidence for